jdberry/tag/README.md

 ### Display tag usage

-The *usage* operator follows the syntax and operation of *find*, but instead of displaying the files found, it lists the tags found, prefixed with the usage count of each.
+The *usage* operation follows the syntax and operation of *find*, but instead of displaying the files found, it lists the tags found, prefixed with the usage count of each.
 In contrast to *find*, the tag operand to *usage* is optional: it defaults to '*'.

 In the simplest usage, *usage* finds all tagged files on the system, listing the count of each tag encountered: